 - The original hypothesis is confirmed or modified, depending on the test results.

 And these are the exact steps that good developers will apply to debugging.
 Of course, this will not necessarily be the terminology they will use.
-And those who don’t have scientific background would probably arrive to this methodology by trial and error from their own experience.
+And those who don’t have scientific background would probably arrive at this methodology by trial and error from their own experience.
 But nevertheless, this is the best way to debug the code effectively.

 How does it translate to actual debugging